danielsobrado/CCDAK-Exam-Questions/Producer/Questions2.md

 When the producer sends a message to this partition, the leader will attempt to replicate the write to all in-sync replicas.
 However, since the number of in-sync replicas (2) is less than the total number of replicas (3), the leader will not receive acknowledgments from all replicas.

-As a result, the write will fail and the producer will receive an error (a `NotEnoughReplicasException`).
+- A. a result, the write will fail and the producer will receive an error (a `NotEnoughReplicasException`).
 The message will not be written to the Kafka log.

 This behavior protects against data loss by ensuring that writes are only considered successful if they have been durably written to the full set of in-sync replicas.